North Carolina vs. Kentucky: Sportsbook promo codes, odds, spread, over/under - December 16

 North Carolina vs. Kentucky Betting Trends

+- North Carolina has compiled a 4-4-0 ATS record so far this year.

+- Tar Heels games have hit the over five out of eight times this season.

-- North Carolina has won four games against the spread this season, while failing to cover four times.
+- Kentucky has won five games against the spread this year, while failing to cover four times.

-- In the Tar Heels' eight games this season, the combined scoring has gone over the point total five times.
+- In the Wildcats' nine chances this year, the combined scoring has gone over the point total six times.

 North Carolina Futures Odds